 - Applications Deadline: February 18, 2019

-- Course Level: The scholarship has designed health-related solutions
+- Course Level: the program has designed health-related solutions

-- Study Subject: The scholarship is open to study health and medical related subject.
+- Study Subject: The grant is open to study health and medical related subject.

-- Scholarship Award: The program will provide multiple cash award to the winning candidates.
+- Award: The program will provide multiple cash award to the winning candidates.

 - Nationality: Internationally